rogerbinns/apsw/doc/async.rst

     points at which they can switch.
 There is typically a 50% hit to throughput, but latencies and time to complete are far more uniform.

+    An async framework like :mod:`asyncio` or `trio
+    <https://trio.readthedocs.io>`__ runs the event loop and chooses
+    which code to run next.

 How APSW works
 --------------